Skip to content

 And ILECs can’t turn off service that quickly.
 Millions of customers still use copper lines, and there are many communities where copper is the only connectivity medium.

-So, while this does not mean the immediate end of POTS lines, it does mean that carriers are phasing out copper services as quickly as they can where they can.
 For instance, AT&T announced they will decommission 50% of their POTS network by 2025.
 Verizon, Lumen, and other providers are also sunsetting services in specific geographies.
 They are moving customers to broadband services like AT&T fiber and Verizon FIOS as a POTS replacement.

 What if I don’t want to move?